antoinechoffrut/UHCW/README.md

 - The script `UHCW_scraping.py` downloads the data hourly (most of the time).
-- The Jupyter notebook `UHCW_EDA.ipynb` helps to understand the UHCW dataset.
+- The Jupyter notebook `UHCW_understanding.ipynb` helps to understand the UHCW dataset.
 - The Jupyter notebook `UHCW_reconstruction.ipynb` reconstructs the booking history of the appointments from the dataset.